sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## Migrating from `sysdig` chart

-To easily migrate from the previous `sysdig` chart to the new unified `sysdig-deploy` chart, use the [migration script](https://github.com/sysdiglabs/charts/blob/master/charts/sysdig-deploy/scripts/migrate_values.py) from this repository.
+To easily migrate from the previous `sysdig` chart to the new unified `sysdig-deploy` chart, use the [migration helper script](scripts/migrate_values.py) from this repo.
 This script will help re-map your existing values from the `sysdig` chart, allowing you to deploy this chart with the exact same configuration.

 *Note*: unlike the previous chart, this chart only supports Helm 3.
 If you have not already done so, please upgrade your Helm version to 3.x to use this chart.